 It is an important principle that the selection of records for permanent preservation should be conducted irrespective of the format in which these records are held.
 The National Archives will always try to accept records in their native format.
 However, inquiry staff should understand that technical limitations surrounding the review and transfer of digital information can make the process complex and potentially time-consuming.
 In order to make this process more efficient for public inquiries, The National Archives recommends that the following points are considered:

-- If your inquiry receives or produces information in other formats (for example films, photographs, recordings etc.), discuss your choice of technology with The National Archives (or other intended repository) as soon as possible so that potential issues can be investigated
+- if your inquiry receives or produces information in other formats (such as films, photographs or recordings), discuss your choice of technology with The National Archives (or other intended repository) as soon as possible so that potential issues can be investigated

-- The National Archives' transfer metadata requirements for the digital records you send to us are minimal (file name, creation date, folder structure, whether the record is open or closed).
-You should, however, assess what additional metadata you require for your own business purposes (which could include fields such as author, subject, access rights, protective marking, sensitivity, date etc.)
+- The National Archives’ transfer metadata requirements for the digital records you send to us are minimal (file name, creation date, folder structure, whether the record is open or closed).
+You should, however, assess what additional metadata you require for your own business purposes (which could include fields such as author, subject, access rights, protective marking, sensitivity, date and so on)

 Find out more:

 Technical guidance for inquiries and inquests (PDF, 0.08Mb)

 File formats for transfer to The National Archives (PDF, 0.09Mb)

 Using DROID to profile your file formats (PDF, 0.08Mb)